 The holistic science of Ayurveda defines well being as the all-around health of mind, body, spirit, and social wellbeing.
 So, a person has to have all of these factors working well and in a healthy state to be perfectly healthy.
 Ayurveda prescribes certain mixtures of potent herbs such as an Ayurvedic Chyawanprash as restoratives to bring the mind and body to optimum function.
 This should also be supported by a healthy lifestyle and social interaction.
 To keep the mind and body healthy, toxins should be removed and the digestion optimised to prevent toxin formation.
 The Doshas should also be kept in balance.

 Ayurveda believes in rejuvenation to rebuild the weak immune system and boost the natural defences of the body.
 As a stream of medicine, Ayurveda focuses on addressing the root cause of diseases, which in most cases is weak immunity.
 Ayurveda uses the preparation called rasayanas for various health benefits.
 One of the most important rasayanas used in Ayurveda is Chyavanprash.

-Chyavanaprash boosts the working of the immune system and increases general immunity.
+Chyawanprash contains key supplements to boost the immune system and increase general immunity.
 This helps to increase hemoglobin content and white blood cells.
 This in turn allows the body to fight pathogens and allergens in a natural way.
 Chyavanprash contains amalaki, which helps to get rid of ama or toxins that accumulate in the body and weaken it.